Variational-toolbox-based separability detection of multiqubit states: The parameterized quantum circuit pools

 where $i$ runs over odd numbers and $j$ runs over even numbers.
-Detailed PQCs for $4$ and $10$ qubits systems are presented in Appendix~\ref{AppendixA}.
-Remark that if we aim to verify the full separability of a multiqubit state, the local unitary $W(\boldsymbol{\alpha})$ shown in Eq.(\ref{II:eq2}) can be reduced into $W(\boldsymbol{\alpha})=\bigotimes_{i=1}^{n}R_z(\alpha_{2,i})R_y(\alpha_{1,i})$ containing only two single-qubit unitaries~\cite{nielsen2010quantum}.
+Detailed PQCs for $4$- and $10$-qubit systems are presented in Appendix~\ref{AppendixA}.
+We remark that if we aim to verify the full separability of a multiqubit state, the local unitary $W(\boldsymbol{\alpha})$ shown in Eq.(\ref{II:eq2}) can be reduced into $W(\boldsymbol{\alpha})=\bigotimes_{i=1}^{n}R_z(\alpha_{2,i})R_y(\alpha_{1,i})$ containing only two single-qubit unitaries~\cite{nielsen2010quantum}.

-Combining the structure of PQCs $W$ and $V_l$ in Eqs.(\ref{II:eq2} and \ref{II:eq3}), we construct two PQC pools
+Combining the structure of PQCs $W$ and $V_l$ in Eqs.(\ref{II:eq2}) and (\ref{II:eq3}), we construct two PQC pools

 The parameters $\boldsymbol{\alpha},\boldsymbol{\theta},\boldsymbol{\gamma}$ are tunable.
 The total number of PQCs in $\mathcal{P}_1$ and $\mathcal{P}_2$ are respectively $|\mathcal{P}_1|=1$ and $|\mathcal{P}_2|=L$.